hwixley/WYX-CLI/README.md

 # WIX CLI

-## Automate your development workflow with this CLI, support for bash and zsh
+## Automate your development workflow with this CLI, supports bash and zsh